Nicole Goehring

-Nicole Goehring (born September 25, 1976) is a Canadian politician representing the constituency of Edmonton-Castle Downs in the Legislative Assembly of Alberta.
+Nicole Goehring is a Canadian politician representing the constituency of Edmonton-Castle Downs in the Legislative Assembly of Alberta.

 Political career

 She was appointed to the role of Government of Alberta's Liaison to the Canadian Armed Forces shortly after being sworn in on May 24, 2015.
 Goehring was responsible for developing, supporting, promoting and sustaining government's relationship with the Canadian Armed Forces.

 Goehring was also appointed to the Edmonton Salutes Committee.
 This committee works collaboratively to support the military community in and around Edmonton.

 In the 29th Legislature (2015-2019) she served as chair of the Standing Committee on Families and Communities and of the Standing Committee on Resource Stewardship, and as a member of the Standing Committee on Privileges and Elections and the Standing Orders and Printing, the Special Standing Committee on Members’ Services, the Standing Committee on Public Accounts and the Standing Committee on Families and Communities.